 3) Be Timely.

-Be sure to send your tax documents to your accountant in a timely manner, being sure to let them know about any significant events that have happened during the past year that may affect your taxes.
+Be sure to send your tax documents to your accountant in a timely manner.
+It’s important to let them know about any significant events that have happened during the past year as they may affect your taxes.

 4) Leverage Technology.